Bistriopelma

 Bistriopelma is a genus of spider, being a theraphosine theraphosid (tarantula).

 Etymology

 The generic name Bistriopelma comes from the Latin bi- meaning "two" and strio meaning "stripe".
 This refers to the dorsolateral urticating patches of which there are two, both of which have a stripe of thick hair.

 Characteristics

-Bistriopelma has two distinctive patches of Type III urticating setae, which are located dorsolaterally on the abdomen, each with a long stripe of thicker setae, which runs diagonally to the longitudal body axis.
+Bistriopelma has two distinctive patches of Type III urticating setae, which are located dorsolaterally on the abdomen, each with a long stripe of thicker setae, which runs diagonally to the longitudinal body axis.
 The female spermathecae are nearly parallel, and the male's embolus curves retrolaterally from the tegulum (base).